Algorithmic radicalization

-Algorithmic radicalization is the concept that recommender algorithms on popular social media sites such as YouTube and Facebook drive users toward progressively more extreme content over time, leading to them developing radicalized extremist political views.
-Algorithms record user interactions, from likes/dislikes to amount of time spent on posts, to generate endless media aimed to keep users engaged.
-Through echo chamber channels, the consumer is driven to be more polarized through preferences in media and self-confirmation.
+Algorithmic radicalization is the concept that recommender algorithms on popular social media sites, such as YouTube and Facebook, drive users toward progressively more extreme content over time, leading to the development of radicalized extremist political views.
+Algorithms meticulously record user interactions, encompassing likes, dislikes and the duration of time watching content, with the objective of generating an endless stream of media designed to sustain user engagement.
+The phenomenon of echo chamber channels has been demonstrated to exacerbate the polarization of consumers, primarily through the reinforcement of media preferences and the validation of one's existing beliefs.

 Algorithmic radicalization remains a controversial phenomenon as it is often not in the best interest of social media companies to remove echo chamber channels.
-To what extent recommender algorithms are actually responsible for radicalization remains disputed; studies have found contradictory results as to whether algorithms have promoted extremist content.
+To what extent recommender algorithms are actually responsible for radicalization remains disputed.
+Studies have found contradictory results regarding the promotion of extremist content by algorithms.

 Social media echo chambers and filter bubbles

 Social media platforms learn the interests and likes of the user to modify their experiences in their feed to keep them engaged and scrolling, known as a filter bubble.
 An echo chamber is formed when users come across beliefs that magnify or reinforce their thoughts and form a group of like-minded users in a closed system.
 Echo chambers spread information without any opposing beliefs and can possibly lead to confirmation bias.
 According to group polarization theory, an echo chamber can potentially lead users and groups towards more extreme radicalized positions.
 According to the National Library of Medicine, "Users online tend to prefer information adhering to their worldviews, ignore dissenting information, and form polarized groups around shared narratives.
 Furthermore, when polarization is high, misinformation quickly proliferates."